Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-flexbox/index.md

 - This time we make it a flex container

-## Lets do some prep work
+## Let's do some prep work

 - Add another HTML page to your SuperDopeWebSite.

 - Name your new HTML page <mark>flexEx</mark>.

-- Add another style sheet to your SuperDopeWebSite.
+- Add another stylesheet to your SuperDopeWebSite.

-- Name your new style sheet <mark>styleThree</mark>.
+- Name your new stylesheet <mark>styleThree</mark>.

 - Link your styleThree file to your flexEx.html page